anooruddh/devops/k8s-readme.md

     On the other hand, a service is responsible for exposing an interface to those pods, which enables network access from either within the cluster or between external processes and the service.

-#   types of Kubernetes services
+#   Types of Kubernetes services

-    - [x] ClusterIP.
+    ClusterIP.
 Exposes a service which is only accessible from within the cluster.
-    - [x] NodePort.
+    NodePort.
 Exposes a service via a static port on each node’s IP.
-    - [x] LoadBalancer.
+    LoadBalancer.
 Exposes the service via the cloud provider’s load balancer.
-    - [x] ExternalName.
+    ExternalName.
 Maps a service to a predefined externalName field by returning a value for the CNAME record.